 The recording indicated that it contained approximately 25 hours and 35 minutes of flight data.
 A new file was generated for each power cycle.
 The LDR also contained 2 hours of cockpit audio; however, the incident flight was overwritten and not available for evaluation.

-Pilatus were however able to analyse other recorded data for NTB and their report is in the NTSB Public Docket.
+Pilatus were however able to analyse other recorded data for NTSB and their report is in the NTSB Public Docket.

-The NTSD determined the probable cause(s) to be:
+The NTSB determined the probable cause(s) to be:

 The pilot’s improper weight and balance calculations, which resulted in the airplane exceeding its weight and center-of-gravity limits and led to a loss of pitch control during takeoff, and the operator’s failure to obtain required weight information and to ensure that the flight was properly loaded.

-UPDATE 11 August 2017: Deadly Combination of Misloading and a Somatogravic Illusion: Alaskan Otter A night departure of a Otter in Alaska into a ‘back hole’ when outside of the weight and CG limits resulted in spatial disorientation, a stall and LOC-I.
+- UPDATE 11 August 2017: Deadly Combination of Misloading and a Somatogravic Illusion: Alaskan Otter A night departure of an Otter in Alaska into a ‘back hole’ when outside of the weight and CG limits resulted in spatial disorientation, a stall and LOC-I.